liluzibird/blog/content/docs/linux/misc/KDE-Monitor-Off/index.md

   - KDE
 ---

 For some reason turning on your monitors in Linux is a bit funky, so you might need to type a few commands in the terminal for monitors to power off.
-I believe this method works on both X11 and Wayland.
+I believe this method only works on x11.

 ---